Academia Europaea: Academic management

 It elects members from 47 Council of Europe states in recognition of their academic achievements.
-Election to the membership has been celebrated by several institutions as an honor each year.
+Election to the membership has been celebrated by several institutions as an honour each year.
 Elected members are entitled to the post-nominal letters MAE.

 Assisted by the SAM secretariat, the Academia works together with All European Academies, European Academies Science Advisory Council, Euro-CASE and the Federation of European Academies of Medicine in a consortium called Science Advice for Policy by European Academies (SAPEA).
 SAPEA pulls together scientific expertise from the pan-European Academia and more than 100 European national academies from over 40 countries, collectively providing independent policy advice to the European Commissioners.

 The Academia serves as official advisor to the European Union under the Scientific Advice Mechanism.